nicoespeon/understandlegacycode.com/content/blog/key-points-of-working-effectively-with-legacy-code.md

 1. Legacy Code is not always easy to read, so that's actually relevant.
 It's a skill you need to practice.
 2. Java code is object-oriented code that you should be able to understand, even if you don't know the language.

-This review gives you a good overview of what kind of advice is in the book. **There are more!**
+So, again: this summary gives you a good overview of what kind of advice are in the book. **But there are more!**

-The book goes in detail into _how_ you apply that on different use-cases.
-If you liked this review, you'll enjoy the book.
+The book goes in detail into _how_ you can apply these advice through different use-cases.
+If you liked this summary, you'll enjoy [the book](https://www.google.com/search?q=working+effectively+with+legacy+code).

 Aaaaand you'll _love_ the content I publish every week! 🤠